hashchange/backbone.inline.template/README.md

 When you create a view with that template, its `el` will be the element you expect: `<p>`.
 It is already set up and available when `initialize()` is called, just like any other Backbone `el`.

 That's it, really.
 For your own processing and rendering, proceed as you like.
-However, you can boost performance and avoid accessing the DOM again.
+However, you can boost performance and avoid accessing the DOM for retrieving the template.
 Fetch the template from the [cache of Backbone.Inline.Template][cache] instead.
 E.g.

 ```js
 // Tell Backbone.Inline.Template which template compiler function you use.